-World Environment Day 2018: How fishing community in Kerala is bringing back PLASTIC from the seas
+World Environment Day 2018: How fishing community in Kerala is bringing back PLASTIC from the sea

 It’s quite natural for fishermen venturing out in the sea to catch fish and earn a livelihood.
-But have you heard about fishermen brining back tonnes of plastic from the water?
-Believe it or not, this fisherman community from Kerala brings back tonnes of plastic waste from the waters every time they go to get their fresh catch.
+But have you ever heard of fishermen brining back tonnes of plastic?
+Believe it or not, this fisherman community from Kerala brings back tonnes of plastic waste from the water every time they go to get their fresh catch.
 Since the last 10 months, members of the community are doing their best to keep the water plastic free.

-Water pollution is as common as any other form of pollution and plastic is one of the most repugnant threats that have put our planet at risk.
-From depleting the condition on soil, plastic wastes are equally harmful for marine and aquatic lives.
-As the theme of World Environment Day 2018 is ‘Beat Plastic Pollution’ – this remarkable initiative by the southern state has garnered a lot of attention.

-Kerala, which is one of country’s top producers of fish, is also home to more than a million people whose lives depend on fishery.
-With sharp decline in fish output and degradation in quality of fish, not to mention harmful impacts the coastal towns recently faced owing to rising pollution, the government and people decided to take action.
+Kerala, which is one of India’s top producers of fish, is also home to more than a million people whose livelihood depend on fishery.
+With sharp decline in fish output and degradation in quality of fish, not to mention the harmful impacts the coastal towns recently faced owing to rising pollution, the government and people decided to take action.
 Under the campaign of Suchitwa Sagaram which translates to Clean Sea, in English, they decided to bring back plastic waste from the waterbodies aiming for a cleaner environment.

+ALSO READ: World Environment Day 2018: Catch all the buzz around the world on this special day

 “So far, they have removed 10 tonnes of plastic bags and plastic bottles and 15 tonnes of discarded nets, plastic ropes and other plastic items from the sea,” Johnson Premkumar, programme officer for training under the initiative was quoted by UN website.
 “Even though it is a small group of fishermen, they have freed the sea from 25 tonnes of plastic waste,” he added.